Skip to content

 • Incident response plans that outline steps in the event of a security breach, including team members and preventative testing measures

 Azure Backup can routinely back up Azure Stack virtual machines (VMs) to the public cloud.
-In the event of a disaster, backed-up VMs can be restored to Azure Stack, restoring infrastructure and applications quickly.
-Critical workloads can also benefit from hybrid backup, replicating data between Azure Stack and the public cloud to improve redundancy and data protection.
+In the event of a disaster, backed-up VMs can be restored to Azure Local, restoring infrastructure and applications quickly.
+Critical workloads can also benefit from hybrid backup, replicating data between Azure Local and the public cloud to improve redundancy and data protection.

 Cost Management

-It’s important to understand that there are cost implications for running workloads in both environments, including capital expenditures for Azure Stack hardware and facility costs for on-premises environments.
+It’s important to understand that there are cost implications for running workloads in both environments, including capital expenditures for on-premises hardware and facility costs.
 There are also operational costs for resources.
 Understand the full environmental expenses to create a cost-effective plan that works for your organization.

 Management and Monitoring